Guovin/TV/README-EN.md

 Using the code or data of this project means that you have understood and accepted these terms.

+## GitHub Terms of Service

+When forking or using this project, you must comply with the [GitHub Terms of Service](https://docs.github.com/en/github/site-policy/github-terms-of-service).
+This includes, but is not limited to, the prohibition of uploading content that infringes copyright, is illegal, malicious, or violates our terms.
+Any violation of these provisions may result in the termination of your account.
+When using this project, please ensure that your behavior complies with these provisions.

+If you do not agree to comply with these terms, you should stop using the code and data of this project immediately.

+The use of the code or data of this project means that you have understood and accepted these terms.

 ## License

 [MIT](./LICENSE) License &copy; 2024-PRESENT [Govin](https://github.com/guovin)